 Sugar can be found in natural forms and manufactured forms and is used in our bodies as an energy source.
 It generally tastes amazing and the odd sweet treat shouldn’t have a detrimental effect on the majority of us.
-But, you may be one of the few who have a reaction after sugar consumption, like bloating, gas or even diarrhea.
+But, you may be one of the few who have a reaction after sugar consumption, like bloating, gas, or even diarrhea.

-Usually these reactions can be put down to an intolerance and, so far, no medical establishments have documented any cases of an actual sugar allergy.
+Usually, these reactions can be put down to an intolerance and, so far, no medical establishments have documented any cases of an actual sugar allergy.
 Professionals believe that sugar allergies are incredibly rare, but can happen—how do you decipher if you have an allergy or an intolerance?

 Intolerance vs. Allergy–What’s the Difference?

 A food allergy can affect many organs in the body, caused by the immune system having an adverse effect.
-Symptoms can range from mild to severe and can even be life threatening if medical help isn’t sought out in time.
-Some symptoms are; stomach pain and cramping, hives, sneezing, diarrhea trouble breathing and anaphylaxis.
+Symptoms can range from mild to severe and can even be life-threatening if medical help isn’t sought out in time.
+Some symptoms are; stomach pain and cramping, hives, sneezing, diarrhea trouble breathing, and anaphylaxis.

 Food intolerances are generally when your body is sensitive to a certain food, resulting in your gastrointestinal tract not being able to digest it properly.
-This can lead to the common symptoms of bloating, stomach ache and gas.
+This can lead to the common symptoms of bloating, stomach aches, and gas.

 Symptoms are easily confused as can be similar, but the main difference is that an allergy comes from an immune system dysfunction.
-Also with food intolerances, you will be able to consume a small amount of the food and take something to aid digestion afterwards.
+Also with food intolerances, you will be able to consume a small amount of the food and take something to aid digestion afterward.

 Is There Such a Thing as a Sugar Intolerance?

-In most cases eating too much sugar results in us having the ‘’post sugar hangover’’, which can make our energy peak and then have that dramatic burn out.
+In most cases eating too much sugar results in us having the ‘’post-sugar hangover’,’ which can make our energy peak and then have that dramatic burnout.
 Just like after having too many alcoholic beverages, we can be left to feel lethargic and asking ourselves why we had so much!
 More sensitive people can be intolerant and yes, in extreme cases be allergic.

 Intolerances are a lot more common than allergic reactions and are usually caused by our bodies lacking a certain enzyme necessary to break that food down.
-It can even be caused by another health condition like; IBS (Irritable Bowel Syndrome), Crohn’s Disease or even chronic stress.
+It can even be caused by another health condition like; IBS (Irritable Bowel Syndrome), Crohn’s Disease, or even chronic stress.